Architalk: Seeing the World through Architecture

 Sponsor: Jyukankyo Foundation, MRA Foundation, US-Japan Foundation

-Guest Commentator:Yoshiharu TSUKAMOTO ((Architect, Professor of Tokyo Science University)
+Guest Commentator:Yoshiharu TSUKAMOTO (Architect, Professor of Tokyo Science University)

 Moderator:Yuko HASEGAWA(Director of Arts and Design at I-House)

-Sponsored by The Jyukankyo Foundation, MRA Foundation
+Sponsored by MRA Foundation